• Skip to main content

 • Brown the lamb before slow cooking.
 This caramelises the meat juices, improving the flavour of the meat.

-• Simmer over a very low heat so that the liquid is only bubbling gently around the meat.
-This keeps the moisture from evaporating too quickly, and also prevents the fat from emulsifying, making the dish look too oily.
+• Simmer over very low heat so that the liquid bubbles gently around the meat.
+This keeps the moisture from evaporating too quickly and also prevents the fat from emulsifying, making the dish look too oily.

-• Don’t trim away all the fat off the lamb before cooking; it adds to the flavour of the dish.
+• Don’t trim away all the fat from the lamb before cooking; it adds to the dish’s flavour.

 • Only season your dish sparingly at the start of cooking, as the flavour will ‘condense’ as the liquid evaporates.
 Season more towards the end of cooking.